Detecting Data Contamination in LLMs via In-Context Learning

 \subsection{Key Idea}

 LLMs respond differently to in-context examples depending on prior exposure.
-When given an unseen dataset, adding in-context samples taken from that dataset usually improves the model's confidence, as it can generalize better with more information.
-However, if the model has memorized the dataset, the in-context samples not only provide little new information but also disrupt memorization patterns, leading to reduced confidence.
+When given an unseen dataset, adding in-context samples taken from that dataset usually improves the model's confidence, as it can generalize better with more information \citep{brown2020language}.
+However, if the model has memorized the dataset, the in-context samples not only provide little new information but also disrupt memorization patterns, leading to reduced confidence \citep{razeghi2022impactpretrainingtermfrequencies}.

 Thus, by comparing confidence levels with and without in-context learning across sample sequences, we can leverage these shifts to detect contamination.
-We provide experimental evidence for those observations in Section \ref{sec:experiments} and extended discussion in Appendix \ref{app:method}.
+Note that no generation is involved, as we measure only logits of the given sequences to estimate confidence.
+We provide experimental evidence for those observations in Section \ref{sec:experiments} and Appendix \ref{app:experiments_extended_logits}, and extended discussion in Appendix \ref{app:method}.